Skip to Content

 The history of The Butchart Gardens is quite interesting and full of girl power!

-In 1904, Robert and Jennie Butchart moved to Vancouver Island from Ontario to found a cement plant.
+In 1904, Robert and Jennie Butchart moved to Vancouver Island from Ontario and purchased a limestone quarry for their cement plant.

-Once they had used up all the limestone deposits on the property, Jennie decided to beautify the space by creating The Sunken Garden.
+Once they had used up all the limestone deposits on the property, Jennie Butchart decided to turn the former quarry into The Sunken Garden.

-By 1929, the Jennie expanded her vision to include a Japanese Garden on the seaside, an Italian Garden on their former tennis court, and a large Rose Garden.
+By 1929, Jennie started expanding her vision!
+She added a Japanese Garden on the seaside, an Italian Garden on their former tennis court, and a large Rose Garden in the middle.

-And in 1939, their grandson opened the gardens the public to enjoy by adding concerts, summer lighting events and Christmas festivities.
+And in 1939, their grandson opened the beautiful gardens to the public.
+He attracted visitors by adding concerts, summer night illuminations, and Christmas festivities.

 But it still wasn’t complete.
 In 1977, their great-grandson launched a choreographed firework show.
-And in 2009, their great-granddaughter added the Children’s Pavilion and Menagerie Carousel.
+And in 2009, their great-granddaughter added the Children’s Pavilion and Rose Carousel.

 The Butchart Gardens, a National Historic Site of Canada, now gets more than 1 million visitors each year.